How Lonely Lies this Land, Once so Full of People.

 Together, with courage, we can build a new loving relationship.

-This was originally installed in C3 Hobart, South Hobart, June 2022.
+This work was originally installed at C3 Hobart, South Hobart, in June 2022.

 Michael Henderson read out this statement at the opening of the series,